Lsyhprum/WEAVESS/README.md

 # WEAVESS

-WEAVESS is a frame for testing the major graph-based approximate nearest neighbor search (ANNs) algorithms.
+WEAVESS is a frame for testing the major graph-based approximate nearest neighbor search (ANNS) algorithms.

 ### How to use

 ### Building Parameters

 #### KGraph

-#### EFANNA

 * **K** : 'K' of K-NNG
 * **L** : candidate pool size, larger is more accurate but slower, no smaller than K.